matplotlib/matplotlib/doc/users/dflt_style_changes.rst

 While it is impossible to select the best default for all cases, these are designed to work well in the most common cases.

-A 'classic' style sheet will be provided so reverting to the 1.x default values will be a single line of python
+A 'classic' style sheet is provided so reverting to the 1.x default values is a single line of python

 .. code::

   mpl.style.use('classic')

+See :ref:`customizing-with-matplotlibrc-files` for details about how to persistently and selectively revert many of these changes.

 colors, color cycles, and color maps